swe-students-fall2025/5-final-last-dance/README.md

 # PitchDeck

-#### Pitchdeck scrapes top tech companies, ranks openings to your preferences, and keeps a live shortlist so you can spend time on the right applications.
+Pitchdeck scrapes top tech companies, ranks openings to your preferences, and keeps a live shortlist so you can spend time on the right applications.

-An exercise to put to practice software development teamwork, subsystem communication, containers, deployment, and CI/CD pipelines.
-See [instructions](./instructions.md) for details.
+### Container Images

+[This](https://hub.docker.com/r/alfardil28/pitchdeck) container runs the entire application.

 - [Alif](https://github.com/Alif-4)
 - [Alfardil](https://github.com/alfardil)